-Use cases such as DeFi Money Market, which collateralize real-world assets in order to issue blockchain-based loans, leverage Chainlink’s Price Reference Data to price their underlying assets in order to ensure that loan ratios remain above liquidation levels.
+Many decentralized applications leverage Chainlink Data Feeds to price their underlying assets in order to ensure that loan ratios remain above liquidation levels.
 Upon liquidation, users would also have on-chain verification of the price at which their collateral was seized, allowing for greater transparency and security across the platform.
 This model can be extended to the minting of stablecoins or any other collateralized financial instrument.

 Token and Interest Distribution Methods

 Once a price oracle has established the value of an asset, a user interested in tokenizing it can use Chainlink oracles to verify a prospective purchaser’s accreditation in instances where legal compliance is necessary.
-Additionally, tools like Chainlink VRF can be used to ensure a provably fair distribution of asset-backed tokens when there is an overflow of demand, similar to how GET Protocol picks ticket holders from a waitlist of buyers.
+Additionally, tools like Chainlink VRF can be used to ensure a provably fair distribution of asset-backed tokens when there is an overflow of demand.

 If the issued tokens feature an interest-bearing component based on price appreciation of the asset, Chainlink oracles can also be used to calculate payments for token holders on a scheduled basis.